aditiohri/twemoji-tic-tac-toe/README.md

 - Once it is player 2's turn, they can see their emoji when hovering over a tile ✅
   - on their turn, when player 2 clicks on a tile, their emoji is visible inside ✅
   - The token I choose will be different from the one my opponent chooses
-- I can restart the game at any time
 - I can see the winning / losing / tied outcome of the game
 - Once the game is over, I cannot click any of the cells until I hit restart btn